 Once you reach age 73, you will be required to take RMDs from your IRA accounts every year.
 If you fail to take the minimum RMD in a given year you can be liable for a tax penalty of up to 50% of the amount of money that you failed to distribute.

-As with any tax issue, be sure to consult with your tax adviser to make sure that you’re aware of the tax consequences of any financial or investment decision you make.
+As with any tax issue, be sure to consult with your tax adviser to make sure that you’re aware of the tax consequences of any financial decision you make.

 When to Use an IRA Rollover

-Some investors may also choose to start a rollover IRA if their current employer-sponsored 401(k) plan doesn’t offer enough investment options.
-Not every employer-sponsored plan is necessarily a good one, and limited investment options and high fees can eat away at investment gains.
+Some may also choose to start a rollover IRA if their current employer-sponsored 401(k) plan doesn’t offer enough options.
+Not every employer-sponsored plan is necessarily a good one, and limited asset options and high fees can eat away at gains.

 In some cases, the closer you are to age 73, the less likely you might be to do a 401(k) to IRA rollover.
 That’s because even though both 401(k) and IRA accounts are subject to RMDs, those still working at age 73 can defer RMDs from their current employer-sponsored 401(k) accounts until they retire.